aau-giraf/weekplanner/README.md

 ```
 ApiClient.cs line 135
 Simply remove/comment those lines.
 No need to fix it since we don't work with files.

+## Testing with an iPhone / iPad
+Follow [this guide](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/device-provisioning/free-provisioning) in order to test on your iPhone.
+Necessary until we get a developer license for App Store.

 ## API Reference